Mike3rd/mturko_vercel/content/page/toby2.md

 >Rascal the raccoon crossed his arms with a growl, "Dogs can’t cross!
 Scram, pup— don’t scowl!"
-Toby dropped the doggy coin with a clink,
-Rascal just smirked.
-“Hmm… Let me think.”
+Toby dropped the doggy coin with a clink and a hope, But Rascal just smirked.
+“Hmm… the answeres still nope.”

 (Right 13)

 > Cheezy gasped, “His paw’s stuck tight—
 That jar’s got Rascal in a plight!”
-Toby nudged it—POP!—it flew,
+Toby nudged it—POP!—the jar flew free,
-“FINE,” Rascal sighed.
-“Just YOU.
-Not YOU TWO.”
+“FINE,” Rascal sighed. “proceed, all three”

 > Cheezy gasped, “His paw’s stuck tight—
 That jar’s had him trapped all night!”